chinapedia/wikipedia.abstract.en/Page/Mile.md

 Scots mile

-Edinburgh_High_Street.JPG's "Royal Mile"—running from the castle to Holyrood Abbey—is roughly a Scots mile long.[7]]]
+'s "Royal Mile"—running from the castle to Holyrood Abbey—is roughly a Scots mile long.[7]]]

 The SCOTS MILE was longer than the English mile,[8] as mentioned by Robert Burns in the first verse of his poem "Tam o' Shanter".
 It comprised 8 (Scots) furlongs divided into 320 falls or faws (Scots rods).[9]
 It varied from place to place but the most accepted equivalencies are 1,976 Imperial yards (1.123 statute miles or 1.81 km).